From heat islands to cool oases

 Table of content

-The theme of the green façade characterises the identity of the Heimatmole project.
-It forms an integral conceptual component that is far more than an ecological or technical measure.
-It is intended to show how nature can create its own space in HafenCity, even in an urban location.
-The green façade will also have a positive effect on the microclimate.
-The focus is solely on the inner courtyard, its open space and the façade areas facing it.
+The concept of the green façade is defining the identity of the Heimatmole project.
+It forms an integral part of the design that goes far beyond just being an ecological or technical measure.
+The goal is to demonstrate in the HafenCity how nature can also claim its space in an urban setting.
+The green façade will also have a positive impact on the microclimate.
+The focus is solely on the inner courtyard, its open space and the façades facing it.

-In this sense, we have assigned the greenery directly to the open areas of the flats as added value and thus achieved a quality of use: the atmosphere of a green room, a garden on the floor, as sun protection, as wind protection, as a kitchen garden and as a clear design feature of the building that has a community-building effect.
+In keeping with this concept, we have assigned the greenery directly to the open areas of the flats, creating a tangible added value: the atmosphere of a green room, a garden at storey level, serving as both sun and wind protection, as a kitchen garden and as a clear design feature of the building that fosters a sense of community.

-In this way, the greenery is a direct added value for the residents of the building owners' community Heimatmole, for living and as a point of identification: for the residents' self-image and pride in their work and house.
+In this way, the greenery represents a direct added value for the residents of the Heimatmole building community, contributing to their quality of life and serving as a point of identification: for the residents’ self-image and pride in their work and home.

 Façade-based greening systems

-The planting concept involves allowing vines to grow upwards over two floors, keeping them in shape through pruning and maintenance.
+The planting concept plans to allow grapevines to grow over two floors, maintaining their shape through pruning and care.

 The concept of productive greenery is continued in the planting of the façade systems.
-In the private balcony area of the residents, façade-bound greening systems are arranged that allow individual greening, for example with kitchen herbs.
-The outer building envelope up to the balcony guardrails is planted with vines.
-Table grapes grow here within reach of the residents and can be picked from the balcony from summer to autumn.
+In the private balcony areas of the residents, façade-bound greening systems are arranged, allowing for individual greening, for example with kitchen herbs.
+The outer building envelope, up to the balcony guardrails, is planted with vines.
+Here, table grapes grow within reach of the residents, which can be picked from the balconies in the summer to autumn months.

 Photo zillerplus